wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

 <hr />

-<a name="Vendors"></a>
+<a name="Chaos_Vendors"></a>

-## Automation Vendors
+## Chaos Automation Vendors

-Sure, one can inject "perturbation" by manually shutting down a server to see what happens.
+Sure, "perturbations" can be injected manually on a CLI, such as a server shut down command, to see what happens.

-Chaos engineering utilities (systems) enable more experiments to be conducted <strong>quicker, for higher coverage, with better reporting, at scale</strong> (running hundreds or thousands of servers), providing daily, weekly, monthly, and annual reports about the <strong>resiliency posture</strong> of the systems.
+Chaos engineering utilities (systems) enable more experiments to be conducted <strong>quicker, for higher coverage, with better repeatability, at scale</strong> (running hundreds or thousands of servers), providing daily, weekly, monthly, and annual reports.

 This article draws from several vendors.

-Vendors who offer products and services to automate chaos engineering:
+The timeline at the top of this page depict vendors who offer products and services to automate chaos engineering:

-   * Chaos Monkey from Netflix
+   * <a href="#ChaosMonkey">"Chaos Monkey" from Netflix</a>
-   * Gremlin (freemium)
+   * <a href="#Gremlin">Gremlin (freemium)</a>
    * <a href="#CNCFLitmus">CNCF Litmus with services by ChaosNative</a>
-   * AWS Fault Injection Simulator,
+   * AWS Fault Injection Simulator
    * others
    <br /><br />

-To maintain a postmortem to display a Postmortum Dashboard to display timelines and metrics.
+"Postmortem Dashboards" display timelines and metrics are presented by these vendors to help teams learn from failures:
    * Jira
    * "Fire Hydrant"
    * Blameless